 - Unusually high traffic/server load

-- Spam e-mails from the server
+- Spam e-mails sent from the server

 - New files in upload directories

-- Changed timestamps on core files
+- Changed timestamps on Core files

-Immediate Actions
+Immediate Measures

 Take the website offline